Fleckism/SecurityPlus/My linked notes/Acronyms/CA.md

 root CA (root certificate authority)
 - In PKI, a CA that issues certificates to intermediate CAs in a hierarchical structure.

+A server that guarantees subject identities by issuing signed digital certifcate wrappers for their public keys